genfhk/productionelements/README.md

-# productionelements
+# Artifacts of Film Production

-Artifacts of Production: Guide to Managing Film Out-Takes, Trims, and Other Elements
+...A crowd-sourced guide to Managing Film Out-Takes, Trims, and Other Elements

+Content pending : )